4th of July Sale in the Etsy Shop! 2025

 Keep a Loyal Following Across Multiple Social Media Channels

 These days they best way to see and be seen (and have your blog be seen), is to post on social media.
-This is how a lot of people will discover your blog in the first place - but don’t put all your eggs in one basket!
+This is how a lot of people will discover your content or blog in the first place - but don’t put all your eggs in one basket!
 It’s important to try to gain a following across all social media platforms, that way if one goes down (or gets banned.. like TikTok may) you still have a reach across other platforms.

 Write Detailed Posts with LOTS of Pictures (Especially for How-To Articles)